 There are a few symptoms that may point to endometrial cancer, but some are more common as this cancer becomes advanced.

 Unusual vaginal bleeding, spotting, or other discharge

-About 90% of patients diagnosed with endometrial cancer have abnormal vaginal bleeding, such as a change in their periods or bleeding between periods or after menopause.
+About 90% of women diagnosed with endometrial cancer have abnormal vaginal bleeding, such as a change in their periods or bleeding between periods or after menopause.
 This symptom can also occur with some non-cancerous conditions, but it is important to have a doctor look into any irregular bleeding right away.
-If you have gone through menopause, it is especially important to report any vaginal bleeding, spotting, or abnormal discharge to your doctor.
+If you have gone through menopause already, it’s especially important to report any vaginal bleeding, spotting, or abnormal discharge to your doctor.